 - Professors and administrators.
 Should faculty members or administrators request information regarding your health, they will be told to contact you for the desired information.
 You may want to discuss directly with the Access Center and/or a faculty member or administrator any circumstances in which a health problem or treatment may influence your attendance, academic performance, or status.

 - Potential employers, graduate schools, professional schools.
-Information from health records will not be supplied in answer to requests for information when it appears that this information will be used for screening for employment, school admission, or other non-medical purposes.
-We recognize that some routine authorizations in these circumstances may be obtained under duress, actual or implied, so this prohibition against release of information will be observed unless you give specific written instructions defining the nature of the information to be released.
+Information from health records will not be supplied in answer to requests for information when it appears that this information will be used for screening for employment, school admission, or other non-medical purposes, unless you specifically authorize us to do so.
+We recognize that some routine authorizations in these circumstances may be obtained under duress, actual or implied, so this prohibition against release of information will be observed unless you give specific written instructions defining the nature of the information to be

 Revised by CHS Executive Team and approved on 4.24.2020: